fbpx

 1. Understanding Competition – If you are facing a tough competition in the market and want to know where your competitor stands, Claim chart can be used to identify the similarity between patents filed by competitor companies.

 2. Are you in a litigation fix or want to invalidate a patent?
-Claim chart can be used to invalidate a patent showing mapping with literature existing prior to the patent.
+A claim chart can be used to invalidate a patent showing mapping with literature existing prior to the patent.
 This will render the patent novelty as weak.
 The prior art references can be picked from patents as well as from products and can be used in your favor.

 3. If your patent has a futuristic invention and a big company announces to launch similar product – A claim chart can be prepared to show how the patent invention relates to the product and what could be the future market for it.
 This might help you make money even before the product is launched.
 That big company might get interested to invest in your patent to make their IP strong before launching the product.

-This and lot more.
+This and a lot more.
 There are multiple scenarios where claim charts could be used, each to your advantage, which would help you generate money in the long run, irrespective of the situation.

 Claim charts are a powerful tool, which can always be customized according to the needs of the user and should be a part of your strategy kit when it comes to your patent portfolio.
 As they say it, a great tool is more powerful than a dozen clever tactics.